Maine Maritime Museum

-An evocation of the schooner Wyoming at Maine Maritime Museum is the largest outdoor sculpture in New England.
-It sits in the same place the schooner Wyoming was built and launched in 1909.

 Maine Maritime Museum, formerly the Bath Marine Museum, offers exhibits about Maine's maritime heritage, culture and the role Maine has played in regional and global maritime activities.
 Maine Maritime Museum has a large and diverse collection, made up of millions of documents, artifacts and pieces of artwork and includes an extensive research library.

-The museum is set on a scenic active waterfront on the banks of the Kennebec River and includes the historic Percy and Small Shipyard with five original 19th-century buildings, a Victorian-era shipyard owner's home and New England's largest sculpture – a full size representation of the largest wooden sailing vessel ever built, the six-masted schooner Wyoming.
+The museum is set on a scenic active waterfront on the banks of the Kennebec River and includes the historic Percy & Small Shipyard with five original 19th-century buildings, a Victorian-era shipyard owner's home and New England's largest sculpture – a full size representation of the largest wooden sailing vessel ever built, the six-masted schooner Wyoming.

 History

 The Marine Research Society of Bath was founded in 1962 by seven residents from Bath, Maine.
 The early years saw the founders renting a storefront in 1964 to exhibit the collection.
 In 1964 one of Bath's wealthy shipbuilding families, the Sewalls, gave the museum their mansion to exhibit the museum's collection.

 It was called Bath Marine Museum until 1972 when the name was officially changed to Maine Maritime Museum.

 In the 1980s the museum resided in two sites, and a 20-minute ferry transported visitors between the two locations.
 By 1983, the museum exhibited their collection at three separate sites: Sewall House, the Winter Street Center and the Apprenticeshop.

 In 1989, the museum moved permanently to a single campus with the new, three-story, climate-controlled Maritime History Building.
 Encompassing the historic Percy & Small Shipyard, the new location allowed all museum functions to be in one place for the first time in the organization's history.

 In June 2010, due to the Great Recession, the Portland Harbor Museum and Maine Maritime Museum merged.
 The collection from the Portland Harbor Museum was moved to Maine Maritime Museum on the basis that the Bath museum is a climate-controlled facility and the "premier facility for visitors to experience the history of Maine shipbuilding and seafaring" and the Portland Harbor Museum "received few visitors."

 In 2012, the Gazela Primeiro visited the Maine Maritime Museum to commemorate the museum's half-century anniversary.